yantor3d/polySymmetry/README.md

 #### polySymmetry (version 0.0.1)
-Maya tool for finding the symmetry of a polygon mesh based on the topology.
+Maya plugin with tools that operate on meshes using symmetry tables calculated by topology.

 #### Description
 See the [Wiki](https://github.com/yantor3d/polySymmetry/wiki) for full details.